NSS-Data-Instructional-Stuff/advanced-sql/Exercises/Week_5/exercise_05_02.md

 ## BigQuery String Functions and Views

-You'll use the new_york_trees dataset in BigQuery to complete these exercises.
+You'll use the new_york_trees dataset in BigQuery's public datasets to complete these exercises.
 Use the 2015 census table unless otherwise directed.

 1. Create a short, compound location ID.
 The format should be first 4 characters of tree_id + first 3 letters of boroname in uppercase.
 An example of expected format: 8054BRO for tree_id 80548 in boroname Bronx